-This is a baby case of a method initiated by A. Floer\footnote{Floer \cite{floer} has introduced this method for finding the so-called {\it continuation morphism} which connects two (Floer) complexes built from different data.}.
-Assume moreover that the path $\left(X^t_e\right)_{t}$ is stationary for $t$ close to 0 and 1 in order that $X_e$ is adapted to $\hat f$ near each critical point.
-Generically on the collection of paths $\left(X_e^t\right)_{t\in [0,1]}, e\subset T$, some transversality conditions are fulfilled which allow us to construct recursively: \begin{itemize} \item generalized stable manifolds $\hat W^s(e)$ associated with the edges $e$ of $T$,
+This is a baby case of a method initiated by A. Floer.\footnote{ Floer \cite{floer} has introduced this method for finding the so-called {\it continuation morphism} which connects two (Floer) complexes built from different data.} Assume moreover that the path $\left(X^t_e\right)_{t}$ is stationary for $t$ close to 0 and 1 in order that $X_e$ is adapted to $\hat f$ near each critical point.
+Generically on the collection of paths $\left(X_e^t\right)_{t\in [0,1]}, e\subset T$, some transversality conditions may be fulfilled which allow us to construct recursively the following (see Section \ref{towards}): \begin{itemize} \item the generalized stable manifolds $\hat W^s(e)$ associated with the edges $e$ of $T$,

-\item multi-intersections $\hat I(v)$ of stable manifolds associated with the vertices $v$ of $T$, \end{itemize} both of them being transversely defined.
-In other words, the decoration $\hat{\mathcal D}_T$ made of the collection $\{\hat X_e\}_{e\subset T }$ is admissible ({\it cf.} Definition \ref{admissible}).
+\item the multi-intersections $\hat I(v)$ of stable manifolds associated with the vertices $v$ of $T$, \end{itemize} both of them being transversely defined.
+In other words, the decoration $\hat{\mathcal D}(T)$ made of the collection $\{\hat X_e\}_{e\subset T }$ is chosen admissible (Definition \ref{requirements}).